-- The NAM Legal Center has two additional lawsuits in the corporate governance space that remain pending: our intervention action pushing back on the SEC's authority to compel corporations to disseminate shareholder speech-on divisive political issues-on their proxy ballots and our appeal before the D.C.
-Circuit defending the SEC's statutory authority to regulate proxy voting advice from attack by the proxy firms.
-The SEC recently withdrew its appeal, making the NAM the last bulwark against the SEC being permanently foreclosed from asserting the authority to regulate proxy firms. - PM2.5 Standards: In March, the NAM joined a coalition of other major business trade associations to file suit in the D.C.
+PM2.5 Standards: In March, the NAM joined a coalition of other major business trade associations to file suit in the D.C.
 Circuit to challenge the EPA's misguided final rule lowering the National Ambient Air Quality Standards for PM2.5.
 As the NAM has been warning, this unacceptably low standard threatens to chill manufacturing investment, job creation and economic activity in large parts of the country.
+Our challenge is set for arguments in D.C.
+Circuit in December 2024.

-Briefing in this case is ongoing. - OSHA Walkaround: After OSHA finalized a new rule that would permit third parties, such as union representatives, plaintiffs' attorneys and community organizers, to serve as "employee representatives," accompanying OSHA inspectors on facility inspections, the NAM Legal Center took the fight to court.
+- OSHA Walkaround: After OSHA finalized a new rule that would permit third parties, such as union representatives, plaintiffs' attorneys and community organizers, to serve as "employee representatives," accompanying OSHA inspectors on facility inspections, the NAM Legal Center took the fight to court.
 The Legal Center joined a coalition of other major business trade associations to challenge the rule in Federal District Court in Texas.
 We have argued that the rule raises statutory, constitutional and Administrative Procedure Act-based concerns.
-We await the court's decision on summary judgment. - PFAS Regulation: The NAM Legal Center filed a lawsuit to challenge the EPA's PFAS National Primary Drinking Water Regulation, which sets the maximum contaminant level for six PFAS chemicals in drinking water at levels roughly equivalent to a couple of drops in an Olympic-size swimming pool.
+We await the court's decision on summary judgment. - PFAS Regulation: The NAM Legal Center filed a lawsuit to challenge the EPA's PFAS National Primary Drinking Water Regulation, which sets the maximum contaminant level for six PFAS chemicals in drinking water at near-zero levels-roughly equivalent to a couple of drop in an Olympic-size swimming pool.
 PFAS are necessary to a range of essential items, including batteries, electric vehicles, green hydrogen, semiconductors and solar components, as well as items for the national defense, such as aircraft, wearable batteries for warfighters and communications devices.
 And for many of these technologies, there are no current viable alternatives for PFAS.
 Our lawsuit asks the D.C.
-Circuit to vacate the maximum contaminant levels based on the EPA's failure to adhere to the requirements of the Safe Drinking Water Act, as well as procedural and substantive deficiencies under the Administrative Procedure Act.
-We will file our opening brief on Oct.
+Circuit to vacate the unachievable standard based on the EPA's failure to adhere to the requirements of the Safe Drinking Water Act, as well as procedural and substantive deficiencies under the Administrative Procedure Act.
+We filed our opening brief on Oct.
 7. - Taxable Income: The NAM Legal Center defended a manufacturer against the IRS's decision to increase the company's taxable income by more than \$23 million by erroneously applying a hypothetical arm's-length transaction.
-We argued that the IRS's actions would upend the public's settled expectations upon which businesses rely to make investment decisions. - Noncompetes: A Texas district court vacated the Federal Trade Commission's ban of noncompete agreements after the NAM Legal Center filed an amicus brief rebutting the FTC's unsupported assertion that nondisclosure agreements and IP law provide adequate protection for trade secrets, underscoring the vital nature of trade secrets for manufacturing innovation. - ➤ Critical Minerals: After the NAM Legal Center filed an amicus brief highlighting the vital role of critical minerals in manufacturing-providing crucial inputs needed to make electric vehicles, batteries, computers and a wide range of other products-the D.C.
-Circuit upheld an important Bureau of Land Management rule that authorizes the use of multiple pieces of nonmineral land for mining support projects and protects the domestic mining of critical minerals.
+We argued that the IRS's actions would upend the public's settled expectations upon which businesses rely to make investment decisions.